AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 gravitational ("gravistatic") action.
 Real physical magnetism caused by the interaction of moving

-"charges" - the sources of field - the gravity is not included ...
+"charges" - the sources of field - is not contained in gravity ...

-] applied perpendicularly with electric charge q moving speed of the
+perpendicularly with electric charge q moving speed v in

 However, these forces are in fact only a kinematic effect in

-conditions because the electric force effects of positive and
+laboratory conditions because the electric force effects of

-generally electrically neutral even when a stream of charged
+(conductor) is generally electrically neutral even when a stream

-electrons passes through it; the resulting magnetic field can
+of charged electrons passes through it; the resulting magnetic

-thus exert an undisturbed force on the second (also uncharged)
+field can thus exert an undisturbed force on the second (also

 In the field of gravity, however, the attractive